 Before I arrived in Japan as a MEXT Research Student in April 2012, I received an M.S. degree in sociology from the Faculty of Arts and Sciences of Middle East Technical University in Turkey.
 My master’s thesis was about the meaning of a highly symbolic public square in Istanbul, Turkey.
 As a post-doctoral fellow at Istanbul Studies Center, Kadir Has University since September 2017, I continue doing research in the field of urban sociology about post-industrial urban change, gentrification, area revitalization, and urban commons.

-I will begin my new post as an assistant professor in sociology at the Faculty of Science and Letters of Ondokuz Mayis University in Samsun, Turkey in January 2018.
+I began my new post as an assistant professor in sociology at the Faculty of Science and Letters of Ondokuz Mayis University in Samsun, Turkey in January 2018.